Continuing Education Activity

 - Arterial: Is there enough blood flow?
-Generally speaking, an ABI of less than 50 mm Hg, or an absolute toe pressure less than 30 mm Hg (or less than 50 mm Hg for persons with diabetes) indicates critical limb ischemia and predicts failure of wounds to heal.
+Generally speaking, an ABI of less than 50 mm Hg or an absolute toe pressure of less than 30 mm Hg (or less than 50 mm Hg for persons with diabetes) indicates critical limb ischemia and predicts failure of wounds to heal.

 - Venous: Pressure-induced changes in blood vessel wall permeability then lead to leakage of fibrin and other plasma components into the perivascular space.
 Accumulation of fibrin has direct and negative effects on wound healing as it down-regulates collagen synthesis.

-- Infection: Underlying infectious processes including cellulitic and osteomyelitis processes will inhibit wound healing.
+- Infection: Underlying infectious processes, including cellulitis and osteomyelitis processes, will inhibit wound healing.
 Culturing for aerobic, anaerobic, and fungal pathogens is recommended.

 - Pressure: Increased pressure to the area of concern will destroy new tissue growth and prevent proper perfusion of blood to the wound site.
 These areas need to be offloaded to avoid pressure in the area.